Sidd Finch: Response

 The story was released in late March 1985.
 The subhead of the article read: "He's a pitcher, part yogi and part recluse.
 Impressively liberated from our opulent life-style, Sidd's deciding about yoga—and his future in baseball."
-The first letters of these words spell out "Happy April Fools' Day—a(h) fib"; Despite this clue and the obvious absurdity of the article, many people believed Finch actually existed.
-Mets fans were overjoyed at their luck in finding such a player, and flooded Sports Illustrated with requests for more information.
+The first letters of these last words spell out "Happy April Fools' Day—a(h) fib"; Despite this clue and the obvious absurdity of the article, many people believed Finch actually existed.
+Mets fans were overjoyed at their luck in finding such a player,and flooded Sports Illustrated with requests for more information.
 A New York sports page editor complained to the Mets' public relations director for allowing Sports Illustrated to break the news.
 Two general managers called Commissioner of Baseball Peter Ueberroth asking about Finch.
 The St. Petersburg Times sent a reporter to find Finch, and a radio talk show host claimed he saw Finch pitch.

 The Mets gave Finch a locker between George Foster and Darryl Strawberry.
 The three major networks, CBS, NBC, and ABC, and the local St. Petersburg, Florida, newspapers sent reporters to Al Lang Stadium for a press conference about Finch.
 At the April 2 press conference, Berton announced Finch's retirement.

 The magazine printed a much smaller article in the following April 8 issue announcing Finch's retirement.
 It then announced it was a hoax on April 15.